buddykitio/BuddyKit/README.md

-# BuddyKitIO – Open-Source Embedded Learning 🚀
+# BuddyKit.IO – Open-Source Embedded Learning 🚀

-Welcome to **BuddyKitIO** – A hub for open-source **Embedded Systems Education**! 🦉💡
+Welcome to **BuddyKit.IO** – A hub for open-source **Embedded Systems Education**! 🦉💡

 ## 🎯 Our Mission
-**BuddyKitIO** is designed to provide students, hobbyists, and developers with a structured learning path in **microcontroller-based development**.
-Our goal is to make embedded systems **accessible, practical, and innovation-driven**.
+**BuddyKit.IO** is designed to provide students, hobbyists and developers with a structured learning path in **microcontroller-based development**.
+Our goal is to make embedded systems **accessible, practical and innovation-driven**.

-## 📌 What is BuddyKitIO?
+## 📌 What is BuddyKit.IO?
-BuddyKitIO serves as the **main repository** for organizing different microcontroller-specific projects under the **BuddyKit** ecosystem.
-Each sub-project focuses on a particular platform, ensuring **clear documentation, open-source hardware, and easy-to-follow tutorials**.
+BuddyKit.IO serves as the **main repository** for organizing different microcontroller-specific projects under the **BuddyKit** ecosystem.
+Each sub-project focuses on a particular platform, ensuring **clear documentation, open-source hardware and easy-to-follow tutorials**.

 ### 🔹 What You’ll Find Here:
 ✅ **Structured Learning Resources** – Tutorials, guides, and examples.
 ✅ **Project-Specific Repositories** – Individual repositories for different microcontrollers.
-✅ **Hardware & Firmware Open-Source Designs** – Circuit schematics, PCB layouts, and bootloader integration.
+✅ **Hardware & Firmware Open-Source Designs** – Circuit schematics, PCB layouts and bootloader integration.
-✅ **Community-Driven Development** – Contributions, discussions, and improvements.
+✅ **Community-Driven Development** – Contributions, discussions and improvements.

 ## 🚀 How to Get Started
 1. **Explore the project repositories** for microcontroller-specific resources.